Federal Aviation Administration, DOT.

 List of Subjects in 14 CFR Part 39

 Accordingly, under the authority delegated to me by the Administrator, the Federal Aviation Administration proposes to amend part 39 of the Federal Aviation Regulations (14 CFR part 39) as follows:Start Part

 1. The authority citation for part 39 continues to read as follows:

 (a) What airplanes are affected by this AD?
-This AD affects Models HP137 Mk1, Jetstream Series 200, and Jetstream Models 3101 and 3201 airplanes, all serial numbers, certificated in any category.
+This AD affects HP137 Mk1, Jetstream Series 200, and Jetstream Models 3101 and 3201 airplanes, all serial numbers, that are: